 Since June 2022, the two museums in Lausanne Photo Elysée (photography) and mudac (contemporary design and applied arts) share a building designed by the Portuguese architecture firm Aires Mateus.
-The local architecture partner was IttenBrechbühl.
+The architects' "One Museum, Two Museums" project is located inside Lausanne's new art district Plateforme10 and was built with local architecture partner IttenBrechbühl.

 Building exterior

 The building windows show the clear separation of the building into 3 spaces: the mudac at the upper level, the entrance, ticket office and bookstore at the ground level and Photo Elysée at the lower floor.
 Each of the two museums has the exact same exhibition space of 1500 square meters.
-The upper volume almost seems to float above the windows and indeed, the number of contact points is very limited.
+The upper volume almost seems to float above the windows and indeed, the number of contact points is limited to only three.

 mudac / Photo Elysée - exterior